dylandacosta8/is601_3/README.md

 <li><b>Subtraction:</b> Subtracts two numbers</li>
 <li><b>Multiplication:</b> Multiplies two numbers</li>
 <li><b>Division:</b> Divides two numbers and also catches the divide by zero exception</li>
+<li><b>History:</b> Stores and clears history of the calculator
 </ol>

 ---

-<b>Note:</b> Test Cases are covered for all the above Calculator Functions using pytest.
+<b>Note:</b> Test Cases have 100% coverage for all the above Calculator Functions using pytest.
 Use the following commands to execute the tests.

 `pytest`
 `pytest --pylint`